khulnasoft/coverage-ai/README.md

 ## News and Updates

+### 2024-06-05:
+The logic and prompts for adding new imports for the generated tests have been improved.

+We also added a [usage examples](docs/usage_examples.md) file, with more elaborate examples of how to use the Coverage Ai.

+### 2024-06-01:
+Added support for comprehensive logging to [Weights and Biases](https://wandb.ai/).
+Set the `WANDB_API_KEY` environment variable to enable this feature.

 ### 2024-05-26:
-Coverage-Ai now supports nearly any LLM model in the world, using [LiteLLM](#using-other-llms) package.
+Cover-Agent now supports nearly any LLM model in the world, using [LiteLLM](#using-other-llms) package.

 Notice that GPT-4 outperforms almost any open-source model in the world when it comes to code tasks and following complicated instructions.
 However, we updated the post-processing scripts to be more comprehensive, and were able to successfully run the [baseline script](#running-the-code) with `llama3-8B` and `llama3-70B models`, for example.